Is business insurance tax deductible?

 But what about the “necessary” part of the definition?

-When the IRS says you can deduct premiums that are “necessary,” it doesn’t mean you can only deduct insurance that’s legally required to operate your business.
-It just means insurance that’s helpful and reasonable for a business like yours to have it.
+When the IRS says you can deduct “necessary” premiums that you pay out-of-pocket, it doesn’t mean you can only deduct insurance that’s legally required to operate your business.
+It just means insurance that’s helpful and reasonable for a company like yours to have.

-Sometimes called errors & omissions, this type of coverage helps protect you against accusations of negligence, missed deadlines and business errors.
-It pays for the cost to defend you in a lawsuit and damages that may be awarded if you’re found liable.
+Sometimes called errors & omissions, professional liability coverage helps protect you against accusations of negligence, missed deadlines, and business errors.
+It can help pay for the cost of defending you in a lawsuit and damages that a court may order if you’re found liable.

 Malpractice insurance, a form of professional liability coverage, is also usually tax deductible.

-If the damage is so severe that you can’t operate your business temporarily, business interruption insurance can help replace your income until you get your company up and running again.
+Business income insurance (aka business interruption insurance) also falls under property coverage.
+This insurance protects you from the loss of income your business may experience during a disaster.
+If the damage is so severe that you can’t operate your business temporarily, it can help replace your income until you get your company up and running again.

 Self-employed health insurance